-- The TOE features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel attacks.
+The TOE features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel attacks.

 The AES (Advanced Encryption Standard) accelerator provides a high-performance implementation of AES-128, AES-192 and AES-256 algorithms.
+It can operate in Electronic CodeBook (ECB) or Cipher Block Chaining (CBC) modes.

+The 3-key triple DES^(a) accelerator (EDES+) supports efficiently the Triple Data Encryption Standard (TDES [2]), enabling Electronic Code Book (ECB) and Cipher Block Chaining (CBC) modes, and DES computation.

+a.
+Note that DES and triple DES with two keys are no longer recommended as encryption functions.
+Hence, Security IC Embedded Software may need to use triple DES with three keys to achieve a suitable strength.

+Note that a triple DES can be performed by a triple DES computation or by 3 single DES computations.

-The 3-key triple DES accelerator (EDES+) supports efficiently the Data Encryption Standard (TDES [2]), enabling Cipher Block Chaining (CBC) mode and triple DES computation.
-If Nescrypt is active, the NESCRYPT crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([7], [9], [12],[13], [14], [15]). - The TOE offers 10 Kbytes of User RAM and up to 320 Kbytes of secure User high-density Flash memory (NVM). - As randomness is a key stone in many applications, the ST31H320 A01 features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AIS20/AIS31 [1] and directly accessible thru dedicated registers. - This device also includes the ARM® SecurCore® SC000TM memory protection unit (MPU), which enables the user to define its own region organization with specific protection and access permissions. - The TOE offers a contact serial communication interface fully compatible with the ISO/IEC 7816-3 standard. - The detailed features of this TOE are described in the Data Sheet and in the Cortex SC000 Technical Reference Manual, referenced in Table 15. - 32 Figure 1 provides an overview of the ST31H320 A01 platform.
+- 29 The NESCRYPT crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([7], [12], [15],[16], [17], [18]). - As randomness is a key stone in many applications, the ST33G1M2AM C01 features a 30 highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AIS20/AIS31 [1] and directly accessible thru dedicated registers.

+This device includes the ARM® SecurCore® SC300TM memory protection unit (MPU), which enables the user to define its own region organization with specific protection and access permissions.
+The MPU can be used to enforce various protection models, ranging from a basic code dump prevention model up to a full application confinement model.

+- 31 The TOE offers 3 communication channels to the external world: a serial communication interface fully compatible with the ISO/IEC 7816-3 standard, a single-wire protocol (SWP) interface for communication with a near-field communication (NFC) router in SIM/NFC applications, and an alternative and exclusive SPI Slave interface for communication in non-SIM applications. - 32 The detailed features of this TOE are described in the Data Sheet and in the Cortex SC300 Technical Reference Manual, referenced in Table 15. - 33 Figure 1 provides an overview of the ST33G1M2AM C01 platform.

 Figure 1.
-ST31H320 A01 platform block diagram
+ST33G1M2AM C01 platform block diagram